Rebelo/App/readme.md

-While the scope of the project grows, this will grow too.
+While the scope of the project grows, this will grow too:

-For instance, we have 2 services:
+For while, we have 2 services:

 - plans
 - subscriptions

 The next to be done: